 The Council's 2020/21 revenue outturn position, as shown in the following table, is presented in the Portfolio structure.
-Total budgeted expenditure was £323.295m whilst actual spending was £291.410m (due to a collection Fund adjustment of £29.692), leaving a surplus of £31.885m.
-After adjusting for the Collection Fund deficit of £29.691m and a financing variance of £0.041m, the Council reported a surplus of £2.153m for the financial year.
-This surplus will be credited to the General Fund balance contributing to the Council's financial resilience in future years.
+Total budgeted expenditure was £323.295m whilst actual spending was £291.410m (due to a Collection Fund adjustment of £29.692m), leaving a surplus of £31.885m.
+After adjusting for the Collection Fund deficit of £29.691m and a financing variance of £0.043m, the Council reported a surplus of £2.153m for the financial year.
+This surplus has been credited to the General Fund balance contributing to the Council's financial resilience in future years.